featherscloud/wings/docs/adapters/common-query-syntax.md

 <BlockQuote label="Note">

-When used via REST URLs all query values are strings and may need to be converted to the correct type.
+Depending on your framework, for queries made via REST URLs all query values will arrive strings and may need to be converted to the correct type.

 </BlockQuote>